zoodiabloc/electronic-go-board/README.md

 `npm install`

+## How to combine the Arduino and the JavaScript codes

+Connect the 4 by 4 keypad pins to the Arduino I/O pins.
+Relocate the Arduino library files to the directory your Arduino installation uses to store the library files.
+In my case it's Linux Mint and it's under /home/username/Arduino/libraries/.
+You create a new folder under this directory and place all the files inside that folder.
+Consult the Arduino documentation to see how things work.
+I don't know it that well XD

+Load the go-board.ino sketch .ino file into the Arduino chip and start the Arduino.
+Start the JavaScript code using `node indexserialogs.js`.
+Open the new demo board in a web browser and press on the keys to see the moves being appended to the new demo board.

+If the keys you press and the actual moves on OGS do not align, adjust line 24 and 25 of the go-board.ino sketch under they match.

 ## How to create virtual serial port pair and register them in the program ... in Linux

 I am not sure how to work with Windows, so this is only for Linux.
 You can create a virtual serial port pair using the command `socat -d -d pty,raw,echo=0 pty,raw,echo=0`.
 This returns something like this